Logan (film): Plot

 In Oklahoma City, Logan discovers that Eden appears in Laura's X-Men comic and tells her it is fictional.
-The Reavers arrive, but Xavier has a seizure that incapacitates everyone except Logan and Laura, who kill the attackers and inject Xavier with his medication.
+The Reavers arrive, but Xavier has a seizure that incapacitates everyone except Logan and Laura, who kill the mercenaries and injects Xavier with levetiracetam.
 As they flee, Dr. Zander Rice, the head of Transigen, arrives to help Pierce.
 Logan, Laura, and Xavier help farmer Will Munson and his family after a traffic incident, accepting an offer of dinner at their home, where Logan drives off enforcers from a corporate farm.
-Rice unleashes X-24, a mindless clone of Logan in his prime created as Transigen's ultimate weapon.
-X-24 murders Will's family and Xavier before capturing Laura.
+Rice unleashes X-24, a violent, mindless feral clone of Logan in his prime created as Transigen's ultimate weapon.
+X-24 kills Xavier and Will's family before capturing Laura.
 Caliban sets off grenades, killing himself and several Reavers but only injuring Pierce.
 Logan is outmatched by X-24, but Will pins X-24 with his truck before dying from his injuries.
 Logan and Laura escape with Xavier's body.
 After burying Xavier, Logan passes out.
-Laura takes him to a doctor and persuades him to prove that the site in North Dakota is not Eden.
+Laura takes him to a doctor, where he partially recovers.
+Logan insists that the site in North Dakota is not Eden, but Laura does not relent and Logan accepts to take her there.
 They find Rictor and other Transigen children preparing to cross into Canada.
 Laura finds an adamantium bullet that Logan has kept since he escaped from the Weapon X facility, which he once considered using to commit suicide.
 Logan decides not to accompany them, to Laura's dismay.

 When the Reavers ambush the children, Logan takes an overdose of a serum given to him by Rictor that temporarily enhances his healing abilities and boosts his strength.
 With Laura's help, he slaughters most of the Reavers before the serum wears off.
-As Pierce holds Rictor at gunpoint, Rice tells Logan, who killed Rice's father years ago at the Weapon X facility, that no new mutants have been born due to genetically engineered crops created by Transigen and distributed through the world's food supply.
+As Pierce holds Rictor at gunpoint, Rice tells Logan, who killed Rice's father years ago at the Weapon X facility, that no new mutants have been born in the USA due to genetically engineered crops created by Transigen and distributed through the food supply.
 Logan, having found a gun, shoots Rice dead and injures Pierce.
 X-24 fights Logan as the children combine their powers to kill Pierce and the remaining Reavers.
 Rictor uses his powers to flip a truck onto X-24, but X-24 frees himself and impales Logan on a large tree branch, mortally wounding him.
 Laura loads Logan's revolver with the adamantium bullet and shoots X-24 in the head, killing him.

 Near death, Logan tells Laura not to become the weapon she was made to be, and after she tearfully acknowledges him as her father, Logan dies peacefully in Laura's arms.
 She and the children bury Logan, with Laura reciting as his eulogy the closing speech from Shane, which Logan, Xavier, and she had watched in the Oklahoma City hotel.
-Before the children depart, Laura tilts the Cross on his grave marker to create an X.
+Before the children depart, Laura tilts the Cross on his grave marker to create an "X".